 The core competencies of the business analyst are skills, knowledge, and personal characteristics that support effective performance.
 Among the areas of fundamental competencies relevant to business analysis includes communication skill.
 This supports the business analyst in eliciting and communicating requirements between interested parties.

-Among the communication skills defined by the BABOK guideOpens in a new tab., three skills deserve special mention for the business analyst on how to: communicate with stakeholders effectively:
+Among the communication skills defined by the BABOK guide, three skills deserve special mention for the business analyst on how to: communicate with stakeholders effectively:

-• Verbal communication skills: It allows the business analyst to express ideas effectively and appropriately for the target audience.
+- Verbal communication skills: It allows the business analyst to express ideas effectively and appropriately for the target audience.

-• Ability to teach: it makes it possible for business analysts to communicate requirements and issues to be resolved effectively.
+- Ability to teach: it makes it possible for business analysts to communicate requirements and issues to be resolved effectively.
 Also, it ensures that the information communicated will be understood and retained.

-• Written communication skills: necessary for business analysts to document elicitation results and other information when medium to long-term registration or storage is required.
+- Written communication skills: necessary for business analysts to document elicitation results and other information when medium to long-term registration or storage is required.

 Who Are The Stakeholders?

-As a business analystOpens in a new tab., you need to ensure that stakeholders are kept informed and engaged during the business analysis process.
+As a business analyst, you need to ensure that stakeholders are kept informed and engaged during the business analysis process.
 One way to do this, is by having open communications with them so that you get their views.
 Inadequate communication often causes problems in the company.
 This is because some stakeholders often withdraw and develop a fear of asking questions or being unwilling to stick their necks out when they identify problems in the company.
 It is, therefore, very important for business analysts to encourage open communications with stakeholders by setting a good example.

 After All, What Is Open Communications?